iwantacrepe/NYAY_SAHAYAK/README.md

 Usage Flow
 ----------
 1) Open the app (local or deployed)
-2) Upload a PDF or scanned image
+2) Upload a PDF or scanned image<br>
-3) App runs OCR (if needed) and extracts text
+3) App runs OCR (if needed) and extracts text<br>
-4) Orchestrator routes tasks to agents (as a single logical unit)
+4) Orchestrator routes tasks to agents (as a single logical unit)<br>
-5) Vertex AI powers summarization, explanation, and retrieval
+5) Vertex AI powers summarization, explanation, and retrieval<br>
-6) Review the unified dashboard
+6) Review the unified dashboard<br>
-7) Export as PDF and JSON if needed
+7) Export as PDF and JSON if needed<br>

 Privacy & Security
 ------------------
-• API keys and service accounts are stored in environment variables or Streamlit secrets
+• API keys and service accounts are stored in environment variables or Streamlit secrets<br>
-• Uploaded files are processed to generate outputs; do not retain beyond session unless explicitly saved
+• Uploaded files are processed to generate outputs; do not retain beyond session unless explicitly saved<br>
-• Review your cloud storage and logging policies to meet compliance requirements
+• Review your cloud storage and logging policies to meet compliance requirements<br>

 Notes
 -----